IamShivanshCoder/copy-to-storage/README.md

 # copy-to-storage
-A custom command made to copy a file from termux to persistent internal storage.
+A custom command made to copy a file from termux(termux app data) to persistent internal storage.

 ## How to install
 ```